-Now that we have turned the corner on 2019 and a new season is on the horizon, you should be setting goals to help you improve your game.
+Now that we have turned the corner on 2020 (perhaps the longest year ever!) and a new season is on the horizon (even if it is a little delayed), you should be setting goals to help you improve your game.
 We thought it was time to remind you of some details about how successful athletes set goals.

 Setting Goals?
 Think SMART!

 In case you don’t remember, SMART* stands for Specific, Measurable, Attainable, Relevant, Time-bound.
 Here’s what each of these words means.

 Specific – Successful athletes don’t set vague goals, so neither should you.
 Don’t think -“I’ll improve my game.”
 Think -“I will increase my ability to get a bunt down” or “I will increase my ability to throw first-pitch strikes.”

 Measurable – How will you know if you are reaching your goals?
 You need to think about improving things you and others can see happen.
 Let’s modify the goals above – “I will increase my ability to get a bunt down to advance the runner from 5 out of 10 to 7 out of 10 times.”
 Or “I will throw first pitch strikes at least 60% of the time.”